XuanlongQ/Five_Year_Plan/README.md

 # Five_Year_Plan

 ## Main Work
-This work use computational approaches to relicate Xu and Heikkila's paper
+This work use computational approaches to replicate Xu and Heikkila's paper
 - [How can cities learn from each other?
 Evidence from China's five-year plans](https://www.sciencedirect.com/science/article/pii/S2226585620300856)